Hybrid dynamical systems modeling of power systems: Applications in power systems

-The reviewed studies addressed stability and control challenges in modern power system applications.
-Various hybrid modeling techniques, including hybrid reachability analysis, HA, and HPN, have been applied to assess transient stability, coordinate voltage control, and manage system operations.
-Notably, the combination of multiple modeling frameworks may better model the intricacies of power systems, but at the expense of an additional computational burden.

-Potential research gaps are as follows.
-Given the successful combination of HA with other modeling frameworks, future research could explore more multi-framework approaches that leverage the strengths of different hybrid models.
+Given the demonstrated values of HA with other modeling frameworks, future research could explore more multi-framework approaches that leverage the strengths of different hybrid models.
 Refining stability criteria is essential, as many existing models using the notion of hybrid system reachability analysis rely on overly conservative estimates.
 Current hybrid approaches often focus on grid-connected systems.
-Future research should explore control strategies for islanded and weak-grid conditions.
+A further avenue is the development of control strategies for islanded and weak grid conditions, where discrete events and renewable variability interact more strongly and require careful treatment.